uinb/fusotao-docs/developers/README.md

              --prometheus-external \
              --prometheus-port 9615 \
              --enable-offchain-indexing true \
-             --base-path /path/to/datastore \
+             --base-path {/path/to/datastore} \
-             --name "name you prefer" \
+             --name "{name you prefer}" \
              --validator > /path/to/fusotao.out & 2>&1

 ```

-### Running Fusotao as a broker($TAO staking is needed)
+### Running Fusotao as a broker

+As a decentralized trading network, the nodes have ability to accept trading commands but it requires the node is launched is the broker mode.

-1. Generating an address:
+1. Generate an address for the broker node:

 ```
 ./fuso key generate --scheme sr25519